Orange Cream Pop / Orange Cremecicle (Cologne) by Demeter Fragrance Library

 - Yes, this is about perfume!

-Even if they are all (sometimes crazy) eau de colognes, they should still fulfill a purpose.
+Even though these are exclusively (partly absurd) Eau de Colognes, they should still fulfill a purpose.

-I don't know if I'm a particular species, because I celebrate almost all of their fragrances in some way.
+I don't know if I'm a particular species, because I celebrate nearly all of their scents in some way.

-I won't deny that Demeter also got it thoroughly wrong a few times (Black Pepper is horrible, for example, Pizza is disgusting and was hit 0.0).
+I won't deny that Demeter has missed the mark thoroughly a few times (Black Pepper is, for example, horrendous, Pizza is disgusting and was hit at 0.0).

-In the case of Orange Cream Pop, it's actually quite easy, as I find this EDC to be congenial and very wearable.
+In the case of Orange Cream Pop, it is even quite simple, as I find this EDC congenial and very wearable.

-1. It is an incredibly beautiful summer fragrance that is wonderfully orangey, vanilla-woody and fresh, regardless of its name.
+1. It is an incredibly beautiful summer scent that, detached from the name, comes across wonderfully orangey, vanillay, woody, and fresh.

-If you're not an outright ice cream hater, almost everyone is likely to have stumbled across a well-known ice cream on a stick called "Cuja Mara Split".
+If you are not an outspoken ice cream hater, you have probably stumbled upon a well-known popsicle called "Cuja Mara Split."

-Then you know "Orange Cream Pop" from Demeter.
+Then you know "Orange Cream Pop" by Demeter.

-But the elephant in the room is about the following:
+The elephant in the room, however, addresses the following:

-Do you want to smell like a popsicle or do you manage to separate this or, at best, even apply it with a wink?
+Do you want to smell like a popsicle, or can you manage to separate this or, in the best case, even wear it with a wink?

 "mmm, did you just eat ice cream, and where's mine?" etc.

-I manage quite well to accept most fragrances as wearable.
+I manage quite well to accept most scents as wearable.

 Of course, sometimes more, sometimes less.

-I would just like to say a few words about the fragrance itself.
+I just want to say a little more about the scent itself.

-Orange Cream Pop is a fresh, citrusy-orange fragrance with a beautiful vanilla base.
-The light woods are a great match and make the EDC what it wants to be.
+Orange Cream Pop is a fresh, citrusy-orangey scent with a nice vanilla base.
+The bright woods are perfectly captured and make the EDC what it wants to be.

-The durability is ok for an EDC but not earth-shattering.
+The longevity is okay for an EDC but not earth-shattering.

-The best advice you can give about Demeter fragrances is: Test it!
+The best advice one can give about Demeter scents is: Test them!

-If you tend to fancy something like this, you can start with a fragrance that suits your taste.
+If you tend to be interested in such things, you can start with a scent that matches your personal taste.

-You can only be disappointed if you direct your expectations towards designer or even niche fragrances.
+You can really only be disappointed if you direct your expectations towards designer or even niche fragrances.

 What you see is what you get!